Milani-K/HTML-CSS/README.md

 *Elements are tages and attributes that makes up a syntax.

 # What are Tags?
-Tags are surrounded by angle brackets (< and> ) and usually come in pairs,with an opening tag and followed by the content you want to add and end with a  closing tag
+Tags are surrounded by angle brackets (< and> ) and usually come in pairs,with an opening tag and followed by the content you want to add and end with a  closing tag.

+# HTML ELEMENTS
+*Headings
+*Nav
+*Paragraphs
+*Links
+*Images
+*Videos
+*Footer
+*Body

+*Audio

 # HTML ATTRIBUTES